My Health Record Printed Material

 Cancelling a My Health Record

-If your patients have a Record and no longer want one, they can cancel it at any time (they cannot opt-out).
+If your patients have a My Health Record and no longer want one, they can cancel it at any time.
 To cancel, patients access their record through their 'MyGov' account and find the ‘Cancel My Health Record’ button under the ‘Profile' menu, or they can call the My Health Record Helpline on 1800 723 471.
-If someone wishes to cancel their My Health Record now, personal identification documents will be required with the cancellation request (Medicare or DVA card plus driver licence, passport, or ImmiCard).
+If someone wishes to cancel their My Health Record, personal identification documents will be required with the cancellation request (Medicare or DVA card plus driver licence, passport, or ImmiCard).
 If a patient subsequently wishes to have a My Health Record they will need to create a new one.

 eHealth Incentive or ePIP calculations